ArkCase/ark_setperm/Readme.md

 ### **targets**

-This array contains the files or directories to which the requested actions should be applied.
-All paths may be absolute, and depending on the use of **create** or **nocreate**, they may have to exist beforehand.
+This is either a string with the absolute path of the file or directory to apply the changes to, or an array containing many of them.
+All paths must be absolute, and depending on the use of **create** or **nocreate**, they may have to exist beforehand or may be *created* during processing.
 Note that when using **create**, only directories will be created.

 ## Executed commands